Agentic Coding

 Day Theme Key Question ACIs Theory Density

 1 The Landscape Where are we?
-4 (all foundational) Orientation
+5 (4 foundational, 1 advanced) Orientation

 2 The Conversation How do we communicate with agents?
 5 (1 foundational, 4 intermediate) Skill building